Ebazhanov/react-convert-classes-to-functions/README.md

 - [ ] example
 - [ ] explanation

-5. How do we use use useEffect and what relation that has to the component lifecycle?
-- [ ] example
-- [ ] explanation

 ##### COMPONENT LIFECYCLE
-1. What is the React hook useEffect used for?
+1. What is the React hook useEffect used for and what relation that has to the component lifecycle?
 - [ ] example
 - [ ] explanation

 2. What is componentDidMount used for?
 - [ ] example
 - [ ] explanation